 'Somniloquy' was constructed using a recording of Tolentino “playing” the broken organ in preparation for the performance 'Process(ion)X' at the Church of the Epiphany.
 'The eyes of fire' is based on a recording from Drive Your Cart And Plow Over The Bones Of The Dead, a nine hour performance with Julie Tolentino, Stosh Fila, and Robert Crouch at the San Francisco Art Institute, curated by Tania Hammidi.
 'The Propaganda of History' was developed from a series of recordings made during rehearsal sessions with Tolentino and Mark Steger, with additional field recordings of Fourth of July fireworks from Madison, Wisconsin.

-Dragon’s Eye Recordings is an imprint based in Los Angeles and curated by sound and visual artist Yann Novak.
+Dragon’s Eye Recordings is an imprint based in Los Angeles and curated by artist and composer Yann Novak.
 Since 2005,

-Dragon’s Eye has released over 70 editions in the fields of sound art and experimental music with a focus on electronic, electroacoustic, field recording, drone and acousmatic music....more
+Dragon’s Eye has published over 80 works in the fields of sound art and experimental music with a focus on ambient, field recording, drone, electroacoustic, and acousmatic music....more